Lake Charles Memorial has been at the forefront of

 advances made in the procedure.
 Orthopaedic surgeons

-Dr. Nathan Cohen and
+Dr. Nathan Cohen,

-team performing these procedures using ultra-modern technology and minimal-incision
+Dr. Alan Hinton perform these procedures using ultra-modern technology and minimal-incision

 techniques.
 In addition, new technology such as gender-specific or customized